loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - builds and pushes the `src/` demo image to the Forgejo container registry
 - creates the Argo CD Forgejo secrets
 - updates the Argo CD `cluster-local` secret that controls which use-case appsets are selected
-- creates a default vCP `ProjectSecret` for registry auth in `p-default`
+- optionally creates a default vCP `ProjectSecret` for snapshot registry auth in `p-default`
 - applies the root Argo CD `Application`
 - starts the OrbStack domain adapter
 - adds vCluster Platform navbar links for the Forgejo GitOps repo and, when